Division of Counseling and Family Therapy

 • Post-Graduate Academic Certificate in Marriage and Family Therapy

 Students must be admitted to the Master of Arts in Counseling or the Master of Arts in Marriage and Family Therapy or a Post-Masters Certificate Program and meet course prerequisites in order to enroll in courses with the MCPY or MFT prefix.
-Course work for both degree and certificate programs are offered on the Regis University Thornton Campus in a variety of evening and weekend formats.
+Course work for both degree and certificate programs are offered on the Regis University Interprofessional Health Campus (Thornton) in a variety of evening and weekend formats.

 Regis University New Student Recruitment